How To Clean A Canvas Bag (The Right Way!)

 Please be careful not to scrub too forcefully.
 Otherwise, you could potentially damage the material by fraying or splitting it or cause any of the stain and dye issues mentioned previously.

-If you're washing in a standard washer and dryer after stain removal from fabric, heed these tips from the American Cleaning Institute
+If you're washing in a standard washer and dryer after stain removal from fabric, heed these tips from the American Cleaning Institute:

 Most canvas bags will do well when being machine washed in warm water (avoid hot water at all costs!)